-Oral & Dental Investigation Alex J Smithson Veterinary Dental, Oral & Maxillofacial Referrals alex@orosurgeon.co.uk
+Oral & Dental Investigation

+Dr Alex J Smithson BVM&S BDS(Hons) Cert Endodontology MRCVS Veterinary Dental, Oral & Maxillofacial Referrals www.orosurgeon.co.uk

 The high prevalence of dental diseases is well accepted.
 The significance of this to our patients is marked and choosing appropriate treatment is essential.
-In order to effectively identify pathology types, severity and location thorough oral investigation is required.
+To effectively identify pathology types, severity and location thorough oral investigation is required.
 Minimal investment in equipment, man-power and time is needed to vastly improve our diagnostic work-up.

-The results should be analysed both as a general view of the animal's oral status and on an individual toothby-tooth basis.
+The results should be analysed both as a general view of the animal's oral status and on an individual tooth-by-tooth basis.
 The notion of each tooth being regarded as an individual patient is a useful one.
 The findings for a mouth, and the dentition within, will commonly span a number of pathologies and potential treatments.
 Assessing each while also balancing client expectations, compliance and patient factors guides treatment.